SvitlanaKarahayeva/Fruit-Splash-Game/README.md

 #Fruit Splash Game

-Fruit Slash game is a fun slot machine browser based game that is designed for fun time-spending.
+Fruit Slash game is a fun slot machine browser based game that is designed for fun time-spending and testing your luck.
 It will definitely be a color therapy session for you, that will make you smile with fruity images and entertaining sound effects

 ##Quick history fact